The Seed, Africa is a unique ‘philanthropic flashmob’, united by the belief that if you educate a girl, you plant the seed to change the world.

 There are no medical schools in Swaziland, so for any Swazi child to become a doctor they would have to be educated at a school that would give them a chance of obtaining a place at a South African university.
 The school we’re sending our girl to follows the South African curriculum.

-Her name’s Lelo, she’s now 19-years-old, and she lives on a homestead with her Gogo, siblings and cousins near a small market town in Swaziland.
-She’s not an orphan, but what is described as a vulnerable child, reliant on the care of her elderly grandmother and older sister, as her parents are largely absent.
+Her name’s Lelo, she’s now 20-years-old, and she lives on a homestead with her Gogo, siblings and cousins near a small market town in Swaziland.
+She’s not an orphan, but what is described as a vulnerable child, reliant on the care of her elderly grandmother, as her parents are unable to support her.

 She met Georgina-Kate when she was eight (and Georgie, 18) at a local children’s centre, where she went in the day for care.
 While the other kids would run off from the simple mat that made up their outdoor classroom, Lelo stayed and enthusiastically learnt her colours, new words and how to spell her and Georgie’s names – writing the two of them everywhere; including one day on the bottom of Georgie’s flipflops!

-A few years ago she wrote asking to go to boarding school, after struggling with threats from bullies at her local primary.
+When she was 13, she wrote to Georgie asking to go to boarding school, after struggling with threats from bullies at her local primary school.
 At Easter 2012, she and Georgie were reunited, and after a lot of hard work, were invited to sit entrance exams at some of Swaziland’s leading schools – before being offered a place at one of the best!

 No reason.
 It could be any girl and the same principle – that every child deserves a chance – would apply.
-It’s just that this girl has a chance, and it is only with our help that she can take it.
+It’s just that this girl had a chance, and it is only with our help that she was able to accept her offer to study at one of Swaziland’s best boarding schools.

 The fact that she was top of her class every year at primary school is much of a muchness.
 However, we do believe that when a child shows potential, and an appetite for learning, they should be given every opportunity to develop that.